 On the other hand, the time it takes to set up a subsidiary can vary greatly.
 Many types of corporations also require a resident director in Canada, which complicates the process.
 In some cases, setting up a subsidiary can take three to six weeks or more (if all paperwork is complete and there are no delays).
 The process must be completed before you begin recruiting, hiring, and onboarding.

+Canadian employment law is complex, varies by province, and changes regularly.
 The legal and employment experts at established EORs, like Thirdsail, are familiar with local labor laws and policies.
 Backed by extensive experience and knowledge, they’ll ensure your business operates compliantly in foreign markets.
 As a result, you can avoid the cost and inconvenience of legal issues and penalties.

 For example, an employer of record will implement proper hiring practices, help you issue detailed employment contracts, file local taxes, and ensure you offer compliant and competitive employee benefits packages.

-Pro #5: Eliminate employment-related risks and liabilities.
+5. Eliminate employment-related risks and liabilities

 This is a significant benefit when considering employer of record pros and cons, especially when comparing an EOR vs PEO.

+Payroll, tax remittances, benefits administration, ROE filings, T4s — Canadian employment generates a significant amount of administrative work.
 Outsourcing back office and HR-related responsibilities to an EOR will allow you to better utilize your internal resources for core business functions and strategic initiatives.
 Therefore, an employer of record can be a valuable resource when expanding your operations.

-Pro #7: Access a bigger, better talent pool.
+7. Access a bigger, better talent pool.

 Hiring internationally opens up a much larger and more diverse talent pool.
 With experience hiring top talent in the foreign market you wish to enter, an employer of record will know where to find the best candidates and how to attract them!
 As a result, you can enhance the quality of your workforce and boost your competitive advantage.

+Your Canadian employees deserve the same quality of employment experience as your home-country team.
 In addition to helping you find and attract top talent, an EOR will help you retain valuable employees by providing a favorable employee experience.

 There are numerous employer of record benefits that enhance employee experience, including: